Enrico Colantoni: Philanthropy

-Since 2011, Colantoni has been heavily involved with The Tema Conter Memorial Trust, an organization that assists first responders and other service personnel dealing with post-traumatic stress disorder.
-He became their official spokesperson and has been involved in their annual tribute gala in Toronto every year since.
+Since 2011, Colantoni has been heavily involved with the Tema Conter Memorial Trust, an organization that assists first responders and other service personnel dealing with post-traumatic stress disorder.
+He became their official spokesperson.

 He has also been involved in the Companion Animal Protection Society's campaign to boycott commercial pet stores, creating a video to raise awareness about the topic.

 Personal life

-On November 11, 2011, Colantoni married Rosanna Francioni.
+On November 11, 2011, Colantoni married Rosanna Francione; they have four children together.
+He has two children from a previous marriage with nutritionist Nancy Snyder; they were married from January 1997 until 2004.